MughilM/RW-Eng-v3-src/README.md

 conda activate rweng2-wheres-the-learning
 ```

 Make sure to select the correct environment file pertaining to your OS.
 This will create the `rweng2-wheres-the-learning` environment.
+The quickest way to test GPU visibility is to run `python -c "import tensorflow as tf; print(tf.config.list_physical_devices('GPU'))"`.
+If all is working corrcetly, you should see a single entry with your GPU listed.

 Once activated the conda env, you may need to add the following as well:
 ```bash